blueputty01/youtrack-gcal-sync/README.md

 The server will maintain an internal DB of all events.
 This is because, after the first sync, updates will only be incremental.

+Clients will all implement a shared interface so that they are plug and playable.

 ## Database Design

 ```postgresql